vikingair/react-use-sub/README.md

 // and updates all components that would be passed
 // different values from the subscribed store mapper
 ```

-My Goals:
-- No context
-- TypeScript support
-- Flow support
-- Very small package size (< 1kB gzipped)
-- No dependencies
-- Very easy to use
-- Much better performance than React-Redux
-- Scalability

-Treat-offs:
-- You need React v16.8 or greater (hook support)
-- It does not work for class components

 [license-image]: https://img.shields.io/badge/license-MIT-blue.svg
 [license-url]: https://github.com/fdc-viktor-luft/form4react/blob/master/LICENSE